Happyjonishappy/puzzlebot/README.md

-# pazu-chan
+# Puzzlehunt Bot
-Puzzlebot for UTS Puzzle Society
+Discord bot for puzzlehunting

 This bot is hosted on Heroku and is using the buildpack heroku/python.